 MAPS: In May, 2015, FOHW made available a color-coded map of existing trails, landmarks and access points.
 Copies are usually available at the kiosk at the main parking lot, or follow the link to

 download.
 A google map can be accessed through Google Maps at "Herrontown Woods Arboretum".

 PARKING AND ACCESS: The preserve has a parking lot off of Snowden Lane, down the short street across from the entrance to Smoyer Park.

 FLORA: Because the boulder fields discouraged plowing, Herrontown Woods harbors one of the most diverse populations of flora in Princeton.
 In the late 1960s, while a PhD student at Rutgers University, Richard J. Kramer researched and wrote a book detailing Herrontown Woods' natural history.
-Published in 1971 by the Stonybrook-Millstone Watershed Association, a pdf may be accessible via online search.
+Published in 1971 by the Stonybrook-Millstone Watershed Association, a pdf is available at this link.

 GEOLOGY: Located on the Princeton Ridge, Herrontown Woods is dominated by boulders that increase in size as one hikes from the parking lot up towards the top of the ridge.
 Glaciers did not extend down to Princeton.
 These boulders are diabase rock--igneous in origin--some of which our board member Jon Johnson discovered to be highly magnetic.

 HYDROLOGY: Herrontown Woods contains the only tributary of Harry's Brook whose headwaters are undeveloped.
 These headwaters are home to salamanders, some species of which may not be found anywhere else along the ridge.